caproto/caproto/doc/source/basics.rst

             commands.append(command)
         return commands

-We initialize the circuit by specifying our protcol version.
+We initialize the circuit by specifying our protocol version.

 .. ipython:: python